 Kate English traveled to Rwanda to present IEP’s research and the Positive Peace framework to teachers in Kigali.

-The organization is devoted to partnering with teachers in post-conflict settings to deliver content and strategies for teaching mass atrocities history, genocide prevention, and sustainable peace.
+The organization is devoted to partnering with teachers in post-conflict settings.
+They deliver content and strategies for teaching mass atrocities history, genocide prevention, and sustainable peace.

 Communities and countries have rebuilt and thrived, not by accident or inertia, but by making choices that we can see illustrated in the Positive Peace model.
 I knew this would be an important element of the collaborative work we develop as a learning community.

 During a three-day teacher training at the Kigali Genocide Memorial in partnership with Aegis Trust, Kate ran a full session introducing the Global Peace Index and Positive Peace.

 Kate was first introduced to the Positive Peace Academy after seeing a presentation with the Protection and Prevention Working Group at the Friends Committee for National Legislation.

-The work at EIHR includes building sustainable peace based on best practices in Holocaust education; the organization uses resources from the Global Peace Index to illustrate contemporary examples of mass atrocities.
+The work at EIHR includes building sustainable peace based on best practices in Holocaust education.
+The organization uses resources from the Global Peace Index to illustrate contemporary examples of mass atrocities.